Huawei OOBE Redesign

 1. Improving user flow logic & efficiency

 User flow is one of the biggest problems we found through user research.
-We spent a few weeks to tweak the flow to provide an intuitive connection between each screen.
+We spent a few weeks to tweak the flow, in order to provide intuitive sequences.
 We grouped the flow problems into three categories: screens that didn't eliminate redundant choices for users; screens that appeared too early to be in Setup process; and screens with low importance or even being bothersome were in high priority level.

 Changes we made on the current whole onboarding flow